Fugazi: Live performances

-Between 1987 and 2003, Fugazi played over 1000 concerts in all 50 US states and all over the world.
+Between 1987 and 2003, Fugazi played over 1,000 concerts in all 50 US states and all over the world.
 Over 800 of these shows were recorded by the band's sound engineers.
 Beginning in 2004 and continuing into 2005, Fugazi launched a 30 CD Live Series that featured concerts from various points in their career, which were made available for sale via Dischord Records.
 Continuing with the live series concept and after several years of development on December 1, 2011, Fugazi launched a comprehensive Live Series website through Dischord Records that features 750 recordings available for download at the suggested price of $5 each or a "pay what you want" sliding scale option for each download between $1–100 with the goal of eventually making all 800 of the shows that have been recorded available for purchase.
 For $500 fans can also purchase an "All Access" privilege which will include access to any future concerts and downloads added to the site.

 While each concert was professionally mastered, the recordings capture everything that happened onstage and for preservation's sake the band chose not to edit anything out, singer/guitarist Guy Picciotto explained to the New York Times, "We liked this idea of, 'Let's just let it be everything,' ...
 There doesn't have to be the idea that this is the great, golden document.
 It's all there, and it's not cleaned up.
 You get what you get."
-The sound quality also varies as the earliest recordings were made to cassettes, then eventually digital formats such as DAT, CD-R and ultimately hard-drives were used.
+The sound quality also varies as the earliest recordings were made to cassettes, then eventually digital formats such as Digital Audio Tape, CD-R, and ultimately hard-drives were used.
 Each concert page also includes flyers, photographs and ticket stubs.
 As a career-spanning archival project, the Fugazi Live Series has few equals, putting the band in the company of acts like the Grateful Dead, Phish and Pearl Jam, three notable examples of other artists with such a large volume of concerts available for purchase.

+For the first time, in May 2025, Fugazi began to release complete live shows on streaming services and Bandcamp.
+On May 1st, the bands first show (September 3, 1987 at Wilson Center in Washington, DC) and the band's to-date final performance (November 4, 2002 at The Forum in London, UK) were posted, and it was announced that select shows will be released every month for the rest of 2025.